c-hydro/fp-docker/README.rst

 * **fp_test**

-For testing each components of the operational chain, the users have to launch procedures following the steps above:
+For testing each components of the operational chain, the users have to launch procedures following the steps below:

+* download the **docker_testcase** folders from the github repository;
-* create and update the fp-docker_variables.env file according with the host and simulation features;
+* create and update the fp-docker_variables.env file according with the host, the container and the simulation features;
-* organize data in SOURCE folders;
+* organize data in SOURCE folders; particularly, folders have to be organized as follows:
+		- SOURCE_DATA_STATIC='/docker_testcase/data/static_data/'
+		- SOURCE_DATA_RESTART='/docker_testcase/data/restart_data/'
+		- SOURCE_DATA_DYNAMIC_OBS='/docker_testcase/data/dynamic_data/observation/'
+		- SOURCE_DATA_DYNAMIC_FOR='/docker_testcase/data/dynamic_data/observation/'
+		- SOURCE_DATA_ARCHIVE='/docker_testcase/archive/'
 * building the image:

 .. code-block:: bash